-True, Colorado is a landlocked state, but plenty of Rocky Mountain lakes and reservoirs offer miles of shoreline to swim sun yourself by each summer.
-Blue Mesa Reservoir is the state's largest bodies of water, which means abundant recreation and lounge-worthy beaches.
+True, Colorado is a landlocked state, but plenty of Rocky Mountain lakes and reservoirs offer miles of shoreline to swim in and sun yourself by each summer.
+Blue Mesa Reservoir — part of Curecanti National Recreation Area — is the state's largest body of water, which means abundant recreation and lounge-worthy beaches.

 While much of the shoreline is rocky, you’ll find good swimming areas at the Bay of Chickens, Dry Creek and Old Highway 50 beach.
 The water is always cool, and there’s nothing more refreshing on a hot day spent in the high-altitude sun.

 Other Relaxing Colorado Beaches